Autism Hollywood Style-Autism TV

 - On The Spectrum

 - Everything’s Gonna Be Okay

 - Love On The Spectrum

 In recent years, the mainstream media has produced programs featuring an autistic main character and supporting characters.

-Autism depicting the best things like, romantic relationships, friendships, jobs, and navigating the ups and downs of daily life.
+Autism Hollywood depicting the best things like, romantic relationships, friendships, jobs, and navigating the ups and downs of daily life.

-Movies with Portrayals of Autism
+Movies About Autism

 Great movie picks featuring a character with autism: